Skip to main content

 tenants opening the door for a landlord

-They may only access the unit for valid reasons and must provide at least 24 hours’ notice.
+They may only access the unit for valid reasons and must provide at least 24 hours' written notice.

 The only time notice isn't required is during an emergency where immediate entry is necessary to protect life or property.

-California Fair Housing Laws
+Fair Housing Laws in California

-Landlords cannot deny applicants or treat tenants differently because of characteristics such as race, religion, sex, gender identity, etc.
+Landlords cannot deny applicants or treat residential tenants differently because of characteristics such as race, religion, sex, gender identity, etc.

 Violations can lead to significant penalties, lawsuits, and required changes to business practices, such as mandated fair housing training or policy revisions.